blaze00193/X-ChainToken/README.md

 - MocaTokenAdaptor: https://sepolia.etherscan.io/address/0xc8011cb9cfca55b822e56dd048dc960abd6424ce#code
 - MocaOFT: https://mumbai.polygonscan.com/address/0x7d7b79b59ffb5c684a8bad8fb1729aaa27883dde

-For those that want to play out, use the set of contracts as part of the V2 deployment as MocaToken has an unrestricted public mint function.
+Please feel free to use V2 to make your own testnet transactions - the MocaToken contract in this deployment batch has an unrestricted public mint function.
 V1 does not, and is meant to reflect how an actual deployment would be.

-## Integration
+# Front-end Integration

-### Crafting signatures
+## Crafting signatures

 Looking at the test file MocaTokenTest.t.sol will give a clearer picture on the execution process, with respect to integration.